RB Rashaad Penny among Seahawks to watch in preseason game vs. Broncos

 CB Tre Flowers: Flowers, starting at right corner in place of the injured D.J.
 Reed, gave up two third-down receptions in the first quarter of the loss to the Raiders as Seattle allowed 11-17 third downs overall.
 Carroll said bluntly that the corners needed to make some plays.
 Despite that, Flowers generally ran with the first-team defense in practice this week with Reed out.
 Flowers also has 37 career starts, so who knows how much a few snaps in preseason games will influence the team’s evaluation?
 But it’s worth remembering that Flowers’ $2.1 million salary for this season is not guaranteed, so his spot isn’t assured.

 OLB Darrell Taylor: Taylor played 52 snaps in his first action since his final year at Tennessee in 2019 and showed some expected rust early, especially in tackling.
 But according to Pro Football Focus, he had three pressures on 28 pass rush snaps to earn the second-best pass rushing grade on the team behind only Cody Barton, who had two sacks on blitzes.
 Taylor also looked solid in nine pass coverage snaps.
-The Broncos have said their starters will play a couple series, and going against them could be more telling of just where Taylor is in his progress.
+The Broncos have said their starters will play a couple of series, and going against them could be more telling of just where Taylor is in his progress.

 QB Alex McGough: Smith is out of concussion protocol, Carroll said Friday.
 But he didn’t practice this week making McGough the apparent backup to Russell Wilson for Saturday.
 Smith seems to be the clear backup to Wilson overall.
 But McGough and Sean Mannion could be battling to see which of the two will be re-signed to the practice squad or maybe compel Seattle to keep both.